KsMariia/EpiSignal/README.md

 summary.episignal_em()

-plot.episignal_em() creates sets of plots to illustrate the input data structure, algorithm convergense, quality of the approximation and the classification into 'on'/'off' states.
-This includes multiple convergence plots of mean noise/signal parameters and a log-likelihood across the iterations.
-The quality of the approximation is checked by the comparison of the empirical and fitted distributions for each sample.
-Normalised signal is represented by the densities, QQ-plots and difference between estimated and actual means and standard devitaions.
+plot.episignal_em() creates sets of plots to illustrate the input data structure, the algorithm convergense, the quality of the approximation and the classification into 'on'/'off' states.
+This includes multiple convergence plots of mean noise/signal parameters as well as the log-likelihood across the iterations.
+The quality of the approximation is assessed by the comparison of the empirical and fitted distributions for each sample.
+The normalised signal is represented by the densities, QQ-plots and comparisons of the estimated and actual means and standard deviations.

 # Citations